 Stainless steel funnel

-In a clean, sterilized spray bottle, combine vodka, essential oils, Poly Suga Mulse D9, and Optiphen Plus.
+- In a clean, sterilized spray bottle, combine vodka, essential oils, Poly Suga Mulse D9, and Leucidal Liquid SF.
 Swirl gently to combine.

-Using a clean, dry funnel, pour the corn starch into the bottle.
+- Using a funnel, pour the corn starch into the bottle.
 Shake well to combine.

-Screw on the lid and shake well until all clumps are removed.
-Shake again before each use.
+- Screw on the lid and shake well until all clumps are removed.

-If you’re adding clay to your dry shampoo, start with 1 tbsp and work up to your desired colour.
+- If you’re adding clay to your dry shampoo, start with 1 tsp and work up to your desired colour.
 See my tips above for customizing your dry shampoo spray for all hair colours.

 How to use your dry shampoo spray